Lead Paint Policy

 LAHC is responsible for making tenants’ homes safe and healthy places to live.

-Lead paint within a property is considered a potential health risk therefore timely and practical actions to protect tenants, staff, contractors as well as neighbours will be taken when working with lead paint in LAHC properties.
+Lead paint within a property or yard is considered a potential health risk therefore timely and practical actions to protect tenants, staff, contractors as well as neighbours, will be taken when working with lead paint in LAHC properties.

 Tenants will not be allocated to live in properties with identified lead paint risk until these hazards have been removed.

-In properties where children under the age of four years are part of the household, DCJ will act immediately if lead paint is in a form and context that can be directly ingested by children.
+In properties where children under the age of five years are part of the household, DCJ will act immediately if lead paint is in a form and context that can be directly ingested by children

 Hazards associated with lead can arise from: